Search Results

 - For the call number, Aspen will boost an exact match on call number with a boost of 400 and if the call number only matches the beginning it will boost it with a boost of 300.

-- If the keyword input matches the series information, Aspen will boost the record if its series exactly matches with a boost of 1500.
-If it matches on part of a series name it will boost some, but less than an exact match (30-1500).
+- If the keyword input matches the series information, Aspen will boost the record if its series exactly matches with a boost of 7000 (if the search is 2 or more words).
+If it matches on part of a series name it will boost some, but less than an exact match (10-1 00).

 - Finally, Aspen will check to see if your keyword search term lives in the table of contents, subject, topic, geographic region, genre, era, keywords, description, target audience, and literary form (nonfiction/fiction).